tastyware/tastytrade/docs/watchlists.rst

    from tastytrade import ProductionSession session = ProductionSession(user, password)

-A watchlist object is requiret to perform watchlist actions
+A watchlist object is required to perform watchlist actions

 .. code-block:: python